abdullah20202/odoo-Data-Guide/README.md

 To use Odoo Data Guide, follow these steps:

-in this example will contorol product data from code in odoo version 15
+in this example we will Control product data from XML code in odoo version 15

-1 - create new product in product.template module with all possibility to deal with data from XML file exist in ./data/product.xml
+1 - create new product in product.template module
+with all possibility to deal with data from XML the file exist in ./data/product.xml

 * contain Special Patterns for X2Many(One2many, Many2Many)

 ## License
 Odoo Data Guide is licensed under the Lesser General Public License (LGPL), which is a permissive open-source software license.
 The LGPL allows you to use, modify, and distribute the software for both commercial and non-commercial purposes, as long as any modifications to the software are released under the same license.